-Our research is available and open source for everyone to use.
+Our work is available and open source for everyone to use.

 Calgary Plan to Prevent & End Youth Homelessness Refresh